 - Find and open communication with relevant factories on Alibaba that manufacture similar items.

 - Request samples and then commission prototypes to be made.

 - Use a freight forwarder such as Flexport to get your stock to the target country and through customs.

 - Open an Amazon Seller Account and create your listings.

 - Create a shipment on Amazon FBA and pre-pay for shipping.

 - Give your freight forwarder the pre-paid shipping labels.

 Phew.
 That was a long post.
 I think I have covered pretty much everything but if I have missed anything out then please drop me an email.
 I get quite a few emails and don’t have enough time to reply to all of them, but I will do my best.

 I also do a tiny bit of consulting at $200 an hour.
-If you are in whatever country I happen to be in (check my instagram to see where I am) we can meet up, or you can schedule a call with me through Clarity.
-It could be specifically on Amazon FBA business, or on anything I talk about on this blog.
+You can schedule a call with me through Clarity.
+It could be